redox-os/website/content/news/this-week-in-redox-32.md

 It's worth mentioning that `cargo` and `rustc` have been [@jackpot51](https://github.com/jackpot51)'s focus these last two weeks and many changes are directly related (but not limited) to this effort.

-So, without further do, let's give you an overview of what happened this week in the Redox universe!
+So, without further ado, let's give you an overview of what happened this week in the Redox universe!

 I'm gonna start with the [**book**](https://github.com/redox-os/book/) where [@sajattack](https://github.com/sajattack) made some updates on installation and build instructions.